 |Filter Inspections:||The TippingPoint devices support IPv4 and IPv6 packet inspection.
 As most of the Digital Vaccine (DV) filters are application layer filters, they will work irrespective of the IP type as well as all the combinations of tunneling (4in6, 6in4, 6in6, GRE, mobile IP, etc.).
 In addition, there are a small set of L3 filters, which are IPv4/IPv6 specific.|

 The source and destination ports cannot be set for traffic management filters using TCPv6 and UDPv6 protocols.
 Use TCP and UDP instead.
 They will accept IPv6 addresses.

 The VMware deployment screen supports setting up only an IPv4 IP address.
 If you want to set up an IPv6 address, you must first install the vTPS with IPv4 using the OBE interface on the console.
 Configure an IPv6 address after the device is booted.

-The 2200T inspects inbound IPv4 traffic, including HTTP and HTTPS traffic.
-When inspecting encrypted SSL traffic, the TPS does not support:
+The device inspects inbound IPv4 traffic, including HTTP and HTTPS traffic.
+When inspecting encrypted SSL traffic, the device does not support: